Broadcasting in Ad Hoc Multiple Access Channels: An adaptive activation based broadcast

-\begin{proof} To start the queue, a passive station is activated with multiple packets and another station in the next round again, so a collision occurs in the following round.
+Next we argue that a queue-persistent strategy can maximize packet latency of algorithm \textsc{Queue-Backoff} for an adversary of a type $(\frac{1}{2},b)$.
+To start the queue, a passive station is activated with multiple packets and another station in the next round again, so a collision occurs in the following round.
 When a station is activated, while some stations are still active, then the first attempt to transmit this packet in the next round results in a collision, by Lemma~\ref{lem:queue-transmits}.
-Therefore, when some stations are active, each round is either a collision or some packet is heard, with no intervening silent rounds.
-It is advantageous for the adversary to activate the first station with two packets and the following stations with just single packets, in the time interval when a queue persistent strategy is applied, because then, except for the first packet heard, each injection of a packet contributes a collision.
+Therefore, when some stations are in the queue, each round is either a collision or some packet is heard, with no intervening silent rounds.
+It is advantageous for the adversary to activate the first station with two packets only and the following stations with just single packets, in the time interval when a queue persistent strategy is applied, because then, except for the first packet heard, each injection of a packet contributes a collision.
 When each station in the queue stores just one packet, and a station is activated with only one packet while the queue is nonempty, then hearing a message decreases the queue by one station and a collision results in adding one station to the queue.
 It is advantageous for the adversary to create a collision at least in every other round, which results in the queue either oscillating between two consecutive sizes or growing.
-This is because multiple consecutive rounds with messages heard need to be compensated with the same number of collisions.
-The possibility to inject a packet is created only once every two rounds due to injection rate~$\frac{1}{2}$.
-Therefore, the possibility of such compensating collisions is due to burstiness component defining an adversary rather than its injection rate.

-By Lemma~\ref{lem:meeting-packets}, a specific packet's latency is made as large as possible by maximizing the number of stations that the packet meets.
-This is obtained by building a queue of the largest possible size and next maintaining its size as long as possible while the packet is in the queue. \end{proof}

-\begin{theorem} When algorithm \textsc{Queue-Backoff} is executed against an adversary of type $(\frac{1}{2}, b)$, then packet latency is at most~$4b-4$ and there are at most $2b-3$ packets queued in any round. \end{theorem}
+\begin{theorem} When algorithm \textsc{Queue-Backoff} is executed against an adversary of type $(\frac{1}{2}, b)$, then packet latency is at most~$4b-4$ and there are at most $2b-3$ packets in the queue in any round. \end{theorem}

-\begin{proof} We consider a queue-persistent strategy, as stipulated in Lemma~\ref{lem:best-strategy-queue}.
-In the first part of the strategy, the adversary works to keep the queue growing as much as possible.
-In the second part, the adversary works to keep the size of the queue oscillating between two values.
-The maximum packet latency is the time spent in the queue by the packet injected in a round when the global queue has already attained its maximum size.